-LABEL (LEDs) DESCRIPTION 1 Pwr- indicates when power to ENVIROMUX is ON (solid ON) and when power failure occurred (battery power is ON- LED is blinking once per second) indicates when power to ENVIROMUX is ON (solid ON) and when power failure has occurred (battery power is ON- LED is blinking once per second) Low Batt- indicates that the backup battery is running low on power, disconnected, or in failure Check Log- illuminates when a new entry that is not an alert is added to the log Int Alert- illuminates when an internal sensor generates an alert Ext Alert- illuminates when an external sensor generates an alert Aux- Not used as of this printing Not used as of this printing Fault- red - illuminates if a sensor goes out of range of a configurable threshold red - illuminates if a sensor goes out of range of a configurable threshold (E-2D/5D Only) (E-2D/5D Only)
+LABEL (LEDs) DESCRIPTION 1 Pwr- indicates when power to ENVIROMUX is ON (solid ON) and when power failure occurred (battery power is ON- LED is blinking once per second) Low Batt- indicates that the backup battery is running low on power, disconnected, or in failure Check Log- illuminates when a new entry that is not an alert is added to the log Int Alert- illuminates when an internal sensor generates an alert illuminates when an internal sensor generates an alert Ext Alert- illuminates when an external sensor generates an alert Aux- Not used as of this printing Not used as of this printing Fault- red - illuminates if a sensor goes out of range of a configurable threshold (E-2D/5D Only)

-See LED Status Chart (page 129) for more on LED indicators.
+See LED Status Chart (page 118) for more on LED indicators.

-LABEL CONNECTOR DESCRIPTION 2 Supported USB Devices USB Type A Female for connection of supported USB 1.1 compatible devices (USB modem or flash drive for logging data)(see more information on pages 17 and 131) 3 None None Opening for humidity sensor to sense 4 Alarm Test/Silence Button Used to test or silence the alarm connected to the siren terminals 5 IEC Connector for connecting the power cable (see also "Dual Power Option" on page 20) 6 Power Switch used to turn the power to the ENVIROMUX ON/OFF 7 RJ45 Sensors RJ45 female connectors for attachment of various sensors 8 Digital IN Terminal block connection block for wired sensors (2-to-4 wire) 9 Output Relays Terminal block connection block for devices to be controlled in the event of alerts 10 Console USB Type B female connector For connecting USB cable for serial connection of a terminal to control the system 11 RS232 (DCE) RJ45 female connector Alternative port for RS232 serial connection of a terminal to control the system 12 Ethernet RJ45 female connectors for connection to a Local Area Network (LAN) for remote configuration, monitoring, and control 13 Beacon Terminal block for two-wire connection of visual indication of alarm (page 13) 14 Siren Terminal block for two-wire connections of audible indication of alarm (page 13)
+See LLD Gratus Orient (page 110) for more on LLD manuators.
+LABEL CONNECTOR DESCRIPTION 2 Supported USB Devices USB Type A Female for connection of supported USB 1.1 compatible devices (USB modem or flash drive for logging data)(see more information on pages 18 and 120) 3 None None Opening for humidity sensor to sense 4 Alarm Test/Silence Button Used to test or silence the alarm connected to the siren terminals 5 IEC Connector for connecting the power cable (see also "Dual Power Option" on page 21) 6 Power Switch used to turn the power to the ENVIROMUX ON/OFF 7 RJ45 Sensors RJ45 female connectors for attachment of various sensors 8 Digital IN Terminal block connection block for wired sensors (2-to-4 wire) 9 Output Relays Terminal block connection block for devices to be controlled in the event of alerts 10 Console USB Type B female connector For connecting USB cable for serial connection of a terminal to control the system 11 RS232 (DCE) RJ45 female connector Alternative port for RS232 serial connection of a terminal to control the system 12 Ethernet RJ45 female connectors for connection to a Local Area Network (LAN) for remote configuration, monitoring, and control 13 Beacon Terminal block for two-wire connection of visual indication of alarm (page 14) 14 Siren Terminal block for two-wire connections of audible indication of alarm (page 14)

-LABEL CONNECTOR DESCRIPTION 15 Aux Pwr Terminal block for powering an auxiliary device with 12VDC power at 150mA maximum (fuse protected) 16 RS232 AUX RJ45 female for connection of a serial modem or remote RS232 device to be controlled 17 Cascade In / Out RJ45 female connectors used for RS485 method of cascading multiple E-16D units 18 Restore Defaults Reset Button for manually restoring the ENVIROMUX back to factory settings (see page 129 for details) 19 System Reset Reset Button for manually resetting the system (rebooting) the ENVIROMUX (see page 129 for details) 20 9V 3A- PWR1 2.1x5.5mm Power Jack for connection of primary power supply (not present in E-2D-POE) 20a 9V 3A- PWR2 2.1x5.5mm Power Jack for connection of backup power supply
+LABEL CONNECTOR DESCRIPTION 15 Aux Pwr Terminal block for powering an auxiliary device with 12VDC power at 150mA maximum (fuse protected) 16 RS232 AUX RJ45 female for connection of a serial modem or remote RS232 device to be controlled 17 Cascade In / Out RJ45 female connectors used for RS485 method of cascading multiple E-16D units 18 Restore Defaults Reset Button for manually restoring the ENVIROMUX back to factory settings (see page 118 for details) 19 System Reset Reset Button for manually resetting the system (rebooting) the ENVIROMUX (see page 118 for details) 20 9V 3A- PWR1 2.1x5.5mm Power Jack for connection of primary power supply (not present in E-2D-POE) 20a 9V 3A- PWR2 2.1x5.5mm Power Jack for connection of backup power supply